TuxLux40/signal-install-helper/README.md

 # This tool:
 💫 installs *nala* for a pretty output
 🔑 Fetches and installs the official Signal GPG signing key and repository
-🛠️ Handles necceassry dependencies of *ALSA* or *PipeWire* libraries (I needed to this because it wouldn't launch in my distrobox container)
+🛠️ Handles necessary dependencies of *ALSA* or *PipeWire* libraries (I needed to do this because it wouldn't launch in my distrobox container)
 🌈 Colorized, emoji-enhanced status messages

 # Usage